Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 • Validate the Debt: Confirm the accuracy of debt details, including the amount, debtor’s information, and date incurred.

 • Assess the Value of the Debt: Evaluate the debt’s collectability based on amount, age, and recovery likelihood.
+It is also crucial to evaluate the entire debt portfolio and consider potential buyers.

 • Gather Necessary Documents: Prepare all relevant documentation, such as loan agreements and account statements.

 • Develop a Negotiation Strategy: Decide on the pricing and terms under which you are willing to sell the debt.
+Selecting a reputable debt buyer is essential to ensure a smooth transaction.

 Finding a Collection Agency